Elbarae1921/nest-typeorm-auth-boilerplate/README.md

 ## Description

-A production-ready NestJS boilerplate with authentication and TypeORM.
+A NestJS boilerplate with authentication and TypeORM.

 ## Setup